 If the material is an assignment, try to break it up over several days.
 Some texts are just harder to understand because they’re full of words and ideas that you may be unfamiliar with.
 If this is the case, it can be helpful to give your brain a break to digest the new information.

 Whether you’re doing it for work or for pleasure, reading can be extremely beneficial for your brain, health and general well-being.
 It can even make you more compassionate toward people around you.

 For increased reading comprehension, remember to take your time to understand what you’re reading.
 Give yourself several days to digest difficult material and take breaks when you need to.

 If you’re feeling stressed about understanding a text, try the tips laid out in this article.
 The handy user-friendly suggestions can help you tackle that difficult assignment so you can get back to your favorite fiction.

 Lifelong learning often encourages the activity of reading in exploring and gaining knowledge and skills you can apply to your real world.
-With a degree program at Cornerstone's Professional & Graduate Studies division, you can continue to enhance your reading abilities while being focused on practical application to your work and life.
-Learn more about how you can grow in your reading skills by checking out our degree programs and connecting with our enrollment team.
+With a degree program at Cornerstone’s Professional & Graduate Studies division, you can continue to enhance your reading abilities while being focused on practical application to your work and life.
+Learn more about how you can grow in your reading skills by connecting with our enrollment team.